9th8/up-to-date-real-world-haskell/11-testing-and-quality-assurance.md

 ![](figs/ch11-hpc-round2.png)

-HPC ensures that we\'re honest in our testing, as anything less than 100% coverage will be pointed out in glaring color.
+HPC ensures that we're honest in our testing, as anything less than 100% coverage will be pointed out in glaring color.
 In particular, it ensures the programmer has to think about error cases, and complicated branches with obscure conditions, all forms of code smell.
-When combined with a saturating test generation system, like QuickCheck\'s, testing becomes a rewarding activity, and a core part of Haskell development.
+When combined with a saturating test generation system, like QuickCheck's, testing becomes a rewarding activity, and a core part of Haskell development.

 ## Footnotes